katraNiS/expensesapp/README.md

 # expensesapp
- vibe coding expenses app for personal use auto to project to kanw gia na katalavw kalutera thn javascript.
+ learning the basics of javascript expenses app for personal use